zodern/mup-aws-beanstalk/docs/index.md

 Then run `mup deploy`.

-You can now replace the policies you added with their read only equivilents: `AWSCloudTrailReadOnlyAccess`, `CloudWatchEventsReadOnlyAccess`, and `IAMReadOnlyAccess`.
+You can now replace the policies you added with their read only equivilents: `AWSCloudTrailReadOnlyAccess`, `CloudWatchEventsReadOnlyAccess`, `IAMReadOnlyAccess`, and `AmazonSSMReadOnlyAccess`.

 ## Troubleshooting